San Guillermo Parish Church (Bacolor): History

 Bacolor is one of the oldest towns in the Philippines.
-The first church was built by the Augustinian friars in 1576 on the lot of Don Guillermo Manabat, a rich landlord believed to be the founder of Bacolor.
+The first church was built by the Augustinian friars in 1576 on the lot of Don Guillermo Manabat, a wealthy landlord believed to be the founder of Bacolor.

 An earthquake destroyed the church and a new church was built by Fr.
 Manuel Diaz in 1897.
 It has a central nave and well-lighted transept with windows.
 The main retablo, side retablos and pulpit are gilded with gold leaf.
 The richness of the decoration of Bacolor church depicts the advanced stage of Baroque and Rococo.

 After the Mount Pinatubo eruption in 1991 which caused the lahars to flow into the municipality that half-buried the church, the structure remained in use as a place of worship.
 It was a tourist destination before the 1991 eruption, and more tourists came to the church, whose remaining features are being preserved and maintained, afterwards.